turingschool/front-end-curriculum/lessons/module-2/oop-4.md

 ### Closing

-Within your original group, discuss the following questions -
+In your journals, answer the following questions:
 * What new information have you learned from the readings?
 From the code review?
-* How will this effect the way you continue to write your GameTime projects?
-Is there any code you now would like to change?
+* How will this effect the way you continue to write object-oriented code?
+Is there any code you now would like to change in hindsight?